outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 ## What do we expect from you

-Our team is open-minded, inclusive, passionate.
-We help each other and trust each other to do the best job possible.
-We are always learning and trying to stay ahead.
-We respect each other and listen to one another.
-Creativity, passion, ambition and Outfindo goals drive us forward.
-We depend on each other's reliability.

-We will get along and this position will suit you if you
+This position will suit you if you

-* have previous coding experience, probably with some of your code running in production
+* have previous backend coding experience with some of your code running in production
-* know how web applications work, all the way from database through backend and API to SPA frontend
 * see patterns around you, apply your experience to new problems
 * want your code to be clean, readable and maintainable
+* think about application architecture - separation of concerns and layers
 * are able of abstract thinking, can solve problems with code
 * want to fix things rather than wait for someone else to do it
 * ask for help if you don't know what to do - we are ready to help you
+* are not afraid of infrastructure - setting up services, know your way around Linux

 It is ok to not be sure about some of these things.
 We are all learning along the way.

+We will get along if you
+* are open-minded, learning new stuff from others and on your own
+* respect others' opinions
+* care about your work when given the right challenge

 ## What do we offer